Umayyad Mosque

 After the Muslim conquest of Damascus in 634, part of the cathedral was designated as a small prayer house (musalla) for the Muslim conquerors.
 As the Muslim community grew, the Umayyad caliph al-Walid I (r.
 705–715) confiscated the rest of the cathedral for Muslim use, returning to the Christians other properties in the city as compensation.
 The structure was largely demolished and a grand congregational mosque complex was built in its place.
 The new structure was built over nine years by thousands of laborers and artisans from across the Islamic and Byzantine empires at considerable expense and was funded by the war booty of Umayyad conquests and taxes on the Arab troops of Damascus.
 Unlike the simpler mosques of the time, the Umayyad Mosque had a large basilical plan with three parallel aisles and a perpendicular central nave leading from the mosque's entrance to the world's second concave mihrab (prayer niche).
 The mosque was noted for its rich compositions of marble paneling and its extensive gold mosaics of vegetal motifs, covering some 4000 m2, likely the largest in the world.

 Under Abbasid rule (750–860), new structures were added, including the Dome of the Treasury and the Minaret of the Bride, while the Mamluks (1260–1516) undertook major restoration efforts and added the Minaret of Qaytbay.
-The Umayyad Mosque innovated and influenced nascent Islamic architecture, with other major mosque complexes, including the Great Mosque of Cordoba in Spain and the al-Azhar Mosque of Egypt, based on its model.
+The Umayyad Mosque innovated and influenced nascent Islamic architecture by introducing a more organized and monumental design compared to earlier mosques.
+It enjoyed great prestige throughout its history and was regarded as a "wonder of the world" by many medieval Muslim writers.
 Although the original structure has been altered several times due to fire, war damage, and repairs, it is one of the few mosques to maintain the same form and architectural features of its 8th-century construction, as well as its Umayyad character.

 History

 Pre-Islamic period

-The site of the Umayyad Mosque is attested for as a place of worship since the Iron Age.
+The site of the Umayyad Mosque is attested as a place of worship since the Iron Age.
 Damascus was the capital of the Aramaean state Aram-Damascus and a large temple was dedicated to Hadad-Ramman, the god of thunderstorms and rain, and was erected at the site of the present-day mosque.
 One stone remains from the Aramaean temple, dated to the rule of King Hazael, and is currently on display in the National Museum of Damascus.

-The Temple of Hadad-Ramman continued to serve a central role in the city, and when the Roman Empire conquered Damascus in 64 BCE, they assimilated Hadad with their own god of thunder, Jupiter.
-Thus, they engaged in a project to reconfigure and expand the temple under the direction of Damascus-born architect Apollodorus, who created and executed the new design.
+The Temple of Hadad-Ramman continued to serve a central role in the city afterwards.
+Under the rule of the Seleucids in the Hellenistic period, probably in the 2nd century BC, the temple was formally dedicated to the Greek god Zeus, who was assmilated to Haddad-Ramman.
+After the Roman Empire conquered Damascus in 64 BC, they introduced worship of the equivalent Roman god, Jupiter.
+Thus, they engaged in a project to reconfigure and expand the temple, probably beginning in the reign of Augustus (r.
+27 BC – 14 AD).
+The later Damascus-born architect Apollodorus may have been involved in the design.